 - Eason Blue Wood died on 1 December 1907 at age 76.

-- He was buried at Fairview Cemetery in Hubbard, Hill County, Texas.
+- He was interred at Fairview Cemetery, Hubbard, Hill County, Texas.

 - The following appeared on 2 December 1907 in The Waco Times-Herald: Word was received in Waco today of the death of Dr. E. B. Wood of Hubbard City, who passed away last night.
 He was the father of Eugene Wood, former registrar of Baylor university, and Miss Dixie Wood, at one time a teacher in the South Eighth street public school.
 The deceased was universally beloved and respected in the city where he resided, and the news of his death will be sorrowfully received by a score of friends.
 It is thought that interment will take place today at Hubbard City.